Polyvagal Theory in Trauma Therapy: How to Regulate Your Nervous System and Feel Safer in Your Body

-Polyvagal Theory - tips for nervous system regulation during trauma therapy
+Polyvagal theory blog explaining nervous system regulation during trauma therapy

 When it comes to trauma therapy and healing PTSD a lot of the focus gets put on the cognitive reprocessing aspect of trauma treatment.